RubberyFun/endless-orgasm-machine/README.md

 - **Rhobot** with the original [nogasm project](https://github.com/nogasm/nogasm) that started it all
 - **TheElims** Gave feedback and works on [a similar device with much more slick hardware](https://github.com/skier233/SmartAssPlug-development) -
 - **Skier23** who curates a [repository](https://github.com/Edging-Machines/Edging-Machines) and [discord](https://discord.gg/EvYbZBf) with all information regarding the topic.
-- [Buttplug.io by Qdot](https://buttplug.io/) - Him and his discord team were very helpful even though he was a skeptical dickhead when I told him I was making yet another networked nogasm toy
+- [Buttplug.io by Qdot](https://buttplug.io/) - Powers the connections from the EOM app to other bluetooth toys.
+Him and his discord team are very helpful if irritable.
 - **Rudolf**, who came up with the [coiled silicone tube](https://www.thingiverse.com/thing:3543727) as sensor element and even has written a [scientific paper](https://www.degruyter.com/document/doi/10.1515/pjbr-2020-0014/pdf) on that topic.

 - **Onwrikbaar** with his bullfrog, who refined the simple [nogasm algorithm](https://github.com/Onwrikbaar/Bullfrog) with a peak summation and decay function.